 Get your order delivered right to your doorstep.
 When you're satisfied with your book, card, or calendar, click the Buy button to complete your order.
 If you need to make any changes to your order, you can cancel it within 30 minutes of submission by visiting the Order Status page and resubmitting a new order via iPhoto .
 If you place an order in Japan, Singapore, Australia, New Zealand, and Hong Kong, you have 90 minutes to cancel.https://support.apple.com/en-gb/HT204364

-Make sure your computer is connected to the Internet.
-Open iPhoto .
+First, make sure that your Mac is connected to the Internet.
+Then follow these steps: Open iPhoto .
 From the main iPhoto window, click a book or card from the Project section of the Source list.
 If you're in the Book Shelf view, double-click a book or card.
 Choose Buy Card or Buy Book at the bottom of the screen.
 Enter the quantity and select Check Out.
 Enter your Apple ID and password and click Sign In.
-To change your billing information, click Edit Payment.
-Enter any desired changes and click Continue to save your changes.https://support.apple.com/en-gb/HT201501
+To change your information, click Edit Payment.
+Enter your changes and click Continue to save your changes.https://support.apple.com/en-gb/HT201501

 iPhoto 6 and later: Rebuilding the iPhoto library